 How to Clean Mushrooms

 Soaking mushrooms is rarely a good idea.
-They will retain liquid, which will reduce flavor, affect texture and cause problems when cooking.
+They will retain liquid, which will reduce flavor, affect the texture and cause problems when cooking.

 To clean your mushrooms, simply wipe the caps and stems with a damp paper towel.
 Trim off any part that is spoiled or still dirty.